 Antti-Juhani Kaijanaho was born on November 2, 1977 in Jyväskylä, Finland.
 He spent his childhood in Jyväskylä, then moved to Tampere for four years to complete his secondary schooling, and finally returned to Jyväskylä to study mathematics at the University of Jyväskylä.
-He graduated in Information Technology and Mathematics in 2001 and continued postgraduate studies in Software Engineering, getting his Master’s Degree in 2002.
-He is now a postgraduate student preparing a programming languages related doctoral dissertation.
-He also teaches several courses in the university related to theoretical computer science and programming languages.
+He graduated in Information Technology and Mathematics in 2001 and continued postgraduate studies in Software Engineering, getting his Master’s Degree in 2002 and his Licentiate of Philosophy degree in 2014.
+He completed his Doctor of Philosophy degree in December 2015.
+His doctoral dissertation Evidence-based programming language design: a philosophical and methodological exploration received the second-highest grade out of five passing grades and is being cited as a standard reference on the amount of human factors RCT evidence about programming language features.
+He also has taught several courses in the university related to theoretical computer science and programming languages.

-Since 2005, Antti-Juhani has been a lay member of the local district court.
-He participates in criminal trials along with two other lay members and a presiding judge, all four judging both fact and law and all four having an equal single vote.
+Between 2005 and 2017, Antti-Juhani was a lay member of the local district court.
+He participated in criminal trials along with one or two other lay members and a presiding judge, all three or four judging both fact and law and all four having an equal single vote.
 He does not write about the cases, as the district court only speaks through the judgment.

 Antti-Juhani is a geek of all trades.
 Everything that can be thought about interests him.
 His primary geeky interests are computers, law and writing.
-He has been a Debian developer since 1999 and won NaNoWriMo in 2005 after two previous failed attempts (but he still considers himself a wannabe in writing).
+He was a Debian developer from 1999 to 2014.
 He used to do music, but the lack of an audience has discouraged him, and now he merely listens – most of the time.

 Antti-Juhani’s biggest problem is not his unusually mild cerebral palsy (spastic hemiplegia); it is his considerable weight.
 He is, however, working on that; he underwent a bariatric surgery operation in October 2015, which has been a success.